Fauna of Canada: Reptiles

-Canada has forty-three species of reptile, including turtles, lizards, and snakes.
-Of the major types of reptiles, only crocodiles are not found in Canada.
+Canada has 49 species of reptile, including turtles, lizards and snakes.
+Of the major groups of reptiles, only crocodiles are absent.
+Reptile diversity is concentrated in southern Canada, and reptiles are the vertebrate group occurring in the fewest regions of the country.

-Canada has twenty-five species of snake, representing three families.
 Most Canadian snakes are members of the colubrid family, including several species of garter snake.
 Additionally, the western provinces of Alberta and British Columbia have species of pit viper, such as the western rattlesnake, and British Columbia has Canada's only species of boa, the rubber boa.

-Canada is home to six species of lizard, all living along the southern border with the United States.

-Canada also has twelve species of turtle, representing six families.
-A common turtle in Canada is the painted turtle, which can be found in all ten of Canada's southern provinces, except Newfoundland and Labrador.

-Nunavut, the Yukon, and Newfoundland & Labrador have no indigenous reptiles.
+The painted turtle is among the most widespread Canadian reptiles, occurring discontinuously from British Columbia east to New Brunswick and Nova Scotia.

+Marine turtles occur in Canadian waters without nesting there.
+The Atlantic population of the leatherback sea turtle migrates into the waters off Quebec, New Brunswick, Prince Edward Island, Nova Scotia and Newfoundland and Labrador to forage.